NuxiNL/cloudabi/docs/cloudabi.md

 #### <a href="#eventtype" name="eventtype"></a>`cloudabi_eventtype_t` (`uint8_t`)

-Type of a subscription to an event or its occurence.
+Type of a subscription to an event or its occurrence.

 Used by [`cloudabi_event_t`](#event) and [`cloudabi_subscription_t`](#subscription).